bavornkiet/BusinessPlan-Entrepreneurship/Business_Plan.md

 ### 1.2.2: Balancing Dual Currency Economics

-The dual currency system (standard and premium) may create a pay-to-win environment, where non-paying or lower-paying users feel disadvantaged and unable to access high-value rewards or items.
-To mitigate this risk, periodic events with milestones rewards are introduced, allowing users to earn free premium items upon completing quests.
-This ensures fair progression and gives non-paying players an opportunity to access premium items.
+There is a potential scenario where the dual currency system creates a pay-to-win environment that renders the game unenjoyable for some players.
+The lower-paying users are then disadvantaged and are unable to access high-value rewards or items.
+To mitigate this risk, periodic events with milestones rewards are introduced.
+This allows users to earn free premium items upon completing quests and therefore ensures fair progression and gives non-paying players an opportunity to access premium items.

 ### 1.2.3: Cheating and System Integrity

-Users may try to fake step counts or manipulate data, which could affect the app’s accuracy and fairness.
-To prevent this, multiple sensors are used to detect any inconsistencies in step data.
+Users may try to fake step counts or manipulate data which could affect the app’s accuracy and fairness.
+To prevent help this, multiple sensors are used to detect any inconsistencies in step data which provides an added layer of protection.
 Furthermore, Server-side analytics and machine learning algorithms are used to identify unusual activity patterns.
-Lastly, routine data checks and a community reporting system are also implemented to ensure integrity and fairness of the game.
+Routine data checks and a community reporting system are also implemented to ensure integrity and fairness of the game.

 ## 2: Market Section